yaserdemet/Redux-Toolkit/README.md

 ## `Used Tools`

-- `Redux Dev Tools` : Chrome uzerinde calisan ve global state uzerinde yapilan tum degisikliklerin takip edilmesini saglayan tarayici uzantisidir.
-Indirmek icin [tiklayiniz.](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?utm_source=chrome-ntp-icon)`
+- `Redux Dev Tools` : You can check state changes in browser.
+To install [👉click here.](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?utm_source=chrome-ntp-icon)`

 ## `Thunk Middleware`

-- `Async işlemleri yönetmek için Redux'ta middleware e ihtiyaç duyarız.
-Bunun için Redux Toolkit ile default gelen middleware Thunk kullanılacak.`
+- `To manage async process like get data from Api, a middleware is needed.
+In this project, Thunk which is default middleware of Redux Toolkit is used`